yesican01/text-to-voice/README.md

 # text-to-voice
-this is free to use for text to voice using ai , no elevenlabs  go free
+this is free to use for text to voice using gTTS , no elevenlabs  go free